SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - If anybody wants to connect to my laptop or hack, how they will connect ? using publicip or privateip ?
 - We can create as many private subnets we want, but for functionality purpose we have only two those are public and private subnets.
+- Explain the the NAT Gateway in VPC ? in which subnet should we create this ? and why ?
+- Adding NAT Gateway is enough ? or should we add routes (connection) from private subnets to the NAT Gateway ?
+- An Instance will be created in the background when you create NAT Gateway, we dont have access to that instance and moreover that instance IP is dynamic, if you want staticIP that is more costly, so create an elasticIP first and then create NAT Gateway, even our home publicIP is dynamic, if we want staticIP we need to pay money to the ISP provider.
+- Note that ElasticIP and NAT Gateway is chargable and why ? because NAT is creating an instance in the background, creation of server is chargeable.
+- Create VPC peering between "default_VPC and roboshop_VPC" and also "routes in VPC"
+- A default route_table will be created in aws, if you can add VPC routes in default it is best, or which ever subnet wants route then we can add explicitly, make sure you need to add both sides.
+- Go through the VPC-Module development in VS.
+- Now create all the above using terraform code
+- We have a tagging strategy in terraform those are common_tags and resource_tags.
 -